criteo/sonic-salt-deployer/README.md

 # SONiC Salt deployer

-The goal of this program is to deploy and configure Salt minions on SONiC devices.
+The goal of this tool is to deploy and configure Salt minions on SONiC devices.

 It includes: